Hutch79/F-Command/README.md

 ---
 # Description
 F-Command is a little and easy to configure Minecraft Plugin which lets you set up multiple commands which are executed on pressing the F key.

-You can add a near unlimited amount of Commands which can be configured individually to your needs!
+You can configure every command exactly to your needs with four easy to use options.
+- Per command Permission
+- Define per command if it should be executed by the Player or the Server
+- Should the Offhand be switched or not?
-For example, with different Permissions per command or if your Players need to sneak or not.
+- Does the Player need to sneak or not?

+And the best thing is: You can even use PlaceholderAPI within the commands, and therefore integrate hundreds  of other Plugins!

+Every one of thees options is available for every command you configure!

 # Usage Ideas
 <details>